British Rail Class 700

-The British Rail Class 700 is an electric multiple unit passenger train from the Desiro City family built by Siemens Mobility.
+The British Rail Class 700 Desiro City is an electric multiple unit passenger train from the Desiro City family built by Siemens Mobility.
 It is capable of operating on from overhead wires or 750 V DC from third rail.
 115 trainsets were built between 2014 and 2018, for use on the Thameslink network, as part of the Thameslink Programme in the United Kingdom.
-As of 2021, they are operated by Govia Thameslink Railway.
+As of 2026, they are operated by Greater Thameslink Railway.

 In 2011, the consortium Cross London Trains (XLT) consisting of Siemens Project Ventures, 3i Infrastructure, and Innisfree was announced as preferred bidder with Siemens Mobility to manufacture the trains.
 The decision was politically controversial as the trains were to be built in Germany, while the competing consortium led by Bombardier Transportation had a UK train factory.
 Both the procurement process and final close of contract were significantly delayed, resulting in the expected first delivery date moving from 2012 to 2016.
 The £1.6 billion contract to manufacture and provide service depots for the trains was finalised in June 2013.
 The first train was delivered in late July 2015.